-HOOKWORM, which can be transmitted from the mother to the baby before birth or during nursing.
+HOOKWORM, which can be transmitted from the mother to the baby during nursing.
 This parasite fastens itself to the walls of the small intestine, and drains the pet's energy by causing anemia and loss of appetite.
 A black tarry stool, often with traces of blood, is another symptom.

 ROUNDWORM, which also can be transmitted from mother to baby before birth or during nursing.
 Infected babies usually develop potbellies; the larvae spread through the body, causing dehydration, diarrhea, pneumonia, stunted growth and vomiting.